The-Pokemod-Group/Aegis-All-In-One/README.md

 sudo docker logs <name_of_container>
 ```

-It's normal that after the first start some errors appear as, for example, koji needs to have
+It's normal that after the first start some errors appear as, for example, Koji needs to have
 at least one project for dragonite/reactmap.

 ![Koji Sample Projects](https://i.ibb.co/YhdSWCq/koji-projects.png)

+Debugging is a big part of the process, so don't be afraid to ask for help in our Discord server (https://discord.gg/pokemod)

+# WARNING WARNING WARNING

+This is an insecure setup.
+If you run this on an internet exposed server, you can easily be hacked as many services don't have embedded auth.
+Some will leak personal information even while using the embedded auth so consider yourself **warned**.

+Ideally, you **should** use a reverse proxy and, at the minimum, place basic auth to your exposed services.
+If you run a reverse proxy like SWAG (https://docs.linuxserver.io/general/swag/) you should opt to run **Authelia** to assure further security and privacy all around.